A Tailor-Made Tajikistan Motorcycle Tour

-On this expedition, we’ll be staying in good hotels in Dushanbe, Khorog and Osh, guest houses or basic hotels in other towns, and more often in homestays with local people and their families.
-The homestay concept is widely accepted throughout Tajikistan and Kyrgyzstan – particularly the former – so these nights are often highly enjoyable glimpses into local customs and lifestyles.
+On this expedition, we’ll be staying in good hotels in Dushanbe and Khorog, guest houses or basic hotels in other towns, and more often in homestays with local people and their families.
+The homestay concept is widely accepted throughout Tajikistan, so these nights are often highly enjoyable glimpses into local customs and lifestyles.
 We also stay in yurts in a couple of locations on this trip.

 We feel that true luxury is getting to know a place and its people, not necessarily measured by the thread count of the bed linen or the number of hotel restaurants.

 Why have you chosen such small engined bikes?

-In the words of our guide “the Pamir highway kills bikes”.
+In the words of our local guide “the Pamir highway kills bikes”.
 And he should know!
 Our local guides have huge experience of working in these often hostile terrains, and after trying – and in most cases still owning – almost every type of bike imaginable (including the usual GS, KTM etc) have opted for the lightweight, mechanically simple and hugely robust duo of the Suzuki DRZ400S/E and the Honda CRF250L.
 These bikes all cope very well with the bumps and lumps and are comfortable both on and off the pegs.
 If your drop a bike, it likely won’t break and you’ll be able to pick it and yourself back up without needing a support team and a crane.
 We are huge fans.

 We’ve been doing this route for some time and we do it differently from others.
 Our groups are small and our focus is on travelling first and motorcycles second.
-This means our daily mileages are low as there is just too much to see to be tearing through at breakneck pace everywhere.
+This means our daily mileages are generally low, as there is too much to see to be tearing through at breakneck pace.
 Other tours cover our mileage in far less time, and we wish them well – it just isn’t our desire to rush through.
 Remember, our ethos is to take the time to stop, breathe and take it all in.